Griffin

 Griffin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort where necessary.
-Considering projected demographic shifts, a significant population increase is forecast, with the suburb expected to grow by 5,047 persons to 2041, reflecting a gain of 43.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are used.
+By 2041, Griffin is projected to have a population increase of 4,765 persons, reflecting a gain of 34.6% over the 16-year period.

 Frequently Asked Questions - Population